larsks/os-placement-tools/README.md

 on which the instance is *not* running, and `*` marks the hypervisor on which the instance is currently running.

-If you pass the `--fix` option, then the script will set an explicit allocation for each instance on its active hypervisor.
+If you pass the `--repair` option, then the script will set an explicit allocation for each instance on its active hypervisor.
 This is the equivalent of running (if you have installed [osc-placement][]):